 - Sound insulation qualities

-Consider that vinyl flooring may not add as much value to your home as other options, though luxury versions and their pros make it worthwhile.
+Consider that luxury vinyl flooring may not add as much value to your home as other options, though this material and its pros make it worthwhile.

 2. Laminate Flooring